BardicNoel/lorerim-arcaneum/docs/race-page-implementation.md

 2. Use the search bar to find specific races
 3. Filter by race type (Human, Elf, Beast)
 4. Filter by trait type (Resistance, Ability, Passive)
+5. Toggle between list and grid layout using the layout buttons
-5. Click "Details" to view full race information (placeholder)
+6. Click "Details" to view comprehensive race information in the side panel

 ## 🔧 Development Notes